-Recently, the Harper government woke up to realize the public sector’s performance needs improving.
+Harper government woke up to realize the public sector’s performance needs improving.
 What about politicians’ accomplishments?
-Public servants, like government ministers, don’t get fired for incompetence and waste; indeed, some get rewarded with fat severances and pensions.
-The current poster child of waste and ineffectiveness is former Ontario Premier Dalton McGuinty who along with his rogues slapped a half billion dollar bill on taxpayers to win seats in Ontario’s recent elections.
+Public servants, like government ministers, don’t get fired for incompetence and waste.
+Some get rewarded with fat severances and pensions.
+The current poster child of waste and ineffectiveness is former Ontario Premier Dalton McGuinty.
+He and his rogues slapped a half billion dollar bill on taxpayers to win seats in Ontario’s recent elections.
 In the process they broke the law by deleting emails.

 It took seven years in office, expanding government, and wasting billions, for the Harper government to start talking performance improvement in the public sector.
 How many government departments operate effectively and efficiently if judged by the private sector’s performance criteria?
 How many government ministers would be tolerated by efficient and effective private sector organizations?

 The public do not associate efficacy with governments.
 No doubt, that’s why we tolerate so much waste and asinine decisions from elected officials.
-Public service unions have been able to secure pay and benefits hike because unlike the private sector, governments have access to unlimited funds…they tax, spend, borrow, tax, and repeat the cycle.
-Unions press for more, some do less, and many governments accede.
-To be sure, higher public service wages will deflect from overpayments to ministers and other politicians.
+Public service unions have been able to secure pay and benefits hike because unlike the private sector, governments have access to unlimited funds.
+They tax, spend, borrow, tax, and repeat the cycle.
+Unions press for more, and more, and sometimes do less work.
+Still, many governments accede to unions’ demands.
+To be sure, higher public service wages merely add to overpayments to ministers and other politicians.

 Canada’s public servants are the highest paid group with the best pensions in the country.
-Yet, they do not create value; instead, many destroy value.
+Yet, they do not create value.
+Many destroy value.
 In Ontario in 2012, 88,412 public sector workers were paid $100,000 or more!
-Did these folks have to account to anyone for their accomplishments?
+Did these folks have to account to anyone for their deeds?
 How did society benefit from these jobs?
 At what cost?

 When will society wake up and realize that governments do not create productive jobs?
 When will folks start to demand accountability from politicians?
 Our country cannot continue to pay civil servants at current levels, especially with their defined benefits pension plans.
 Many companies realized years ago that defined benefits plans are unsustainable in the long term.